EvoHull/Tapirs/docs/How-To-Guide/setup.md

 `include: "rules/sintax.smk"`

-comment this line out by prefixing with a hash # then save and rerun snakemake.
+to remove sintax comment this line out by prefixing with a hash # then save and rerun snakemake.

+# REMOVING FILES FROM PREVIOUS RUNS
+Snakemake can clean up files it as previously created.
+This is useful if you have reports and intermediate results from previous runs that you wish to remove before a new run.
+The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake some_target --delete-all-output` and add `--dry-run` the first time to check what will be removed before you do it.

 <hr>
 **REFERENCES**